fabferri/az-pattern/101-vpn-juniper-srx/README.md

 As our existing security policy permits access from the trust zone to the untrust zone, this configuration is complete.

-There are a few ways to verify the configuration:
+There is a way to verify the configuration:

 * login in the srx1
 * ssh from srx1 to the vm1